-Yarn—generally, fiber must originate in Australia or U.S. in order to qualify for preferential tariff treatment.
+- Yarn—generally, the fiber must originate in Australia or the U.S. for the yarn to originate.

-Fabric—generally, yarn must originate in Australia or U.S. to qualify for preferential tariff treatment.
-Cotton and man-made knit fabric are under fiber forward rules.
+- Fabric—generally, the yarn must originate in Australia or the U.S. for the fabric to originate.
+However, cotton and man-made knit fabrics use more restrictive “fiber forward” rules.

-Apparel—generally, yarn must originate in Australia or U.S. in order to qualify for preferential tariff treatment.
+- Apparel—generally, the yarn must originate in Australia or U.S. for the apparel to originate.

 De Minimis (Textiles and Apparel Articles)

-A textile or wearing apparel good that is not an originating good because certain fibers or yarns used in the production of the component of the good that determines the tariff classification of the good do not undergo an applicable change in tariff classification set out in General Note 28(n), shall be considered to be an originating good if the total weight of all such fibers or yarns in that component is not more than seven percent of the total weight of that component.
+A textile or apparel good that would not originate because certain fibers or yarns, used in the component that determines the tariff classification of the good, do not undergo the TCR specified in General Note 28(n), may originate if the total weight of all such fibers or yarns, in that component, is not more than seven percent of the weight of that component.

-Notwithstanding the preceding paragraph regarding de minimis, a good containing elastomeric yarns in the component of the good that determines the tariff classification of the good shall be considered to be an originating good only if such yarns are wholly formed in the territory Australia or of the United States.
+Notwithstanding the preceding paragraph, a good containing elastomeric yarns, in the component that determines the tariff classification of the good, originates only if such yarns are wholly formed in the Australia or the U.S.

 Agricultural Tariff Rate Quotas (TRQ)

 The AUFTA has 17 TRQs providing reduced duties on limited quantities of agricultural goods such as beef, cheese, dairy, avocados, peanuts, cotton, and tobacco.
 The TRQs are provided for in Chapter 99, Subchapter XIII, Notes 3 through 20, and the HTSUS numbers are 9913.02.05 through 9913.52.40.